percona/k8spxc-docs/docs/update.md

         (version numbers are specified as `{{ pxc80recommended }}`,
         `{{ pxc57recommended }}`, etc.),

-    * `Never` or `Disabled` - disable automatic upgrades (the default choice starting from the Operator 1.12.0)
+    * `Never` or `Disabled` - disable automatic upgrades (the default choice starting from the Operator 1.12.0).

-    !!! note

-        When automatic upgrades are disabled by the `apply` option, Smart Update functionality will continue working for changes triggered by other events, such as updating a ConfigMap, rotating a password, or changing resource values.
-So, Smart Update strategy can be used even if the automatic update by querying the Version Service server is disabled.

-2. Make sure the `versionServiceEndpoint` key is set to a valid Version Server URL (otherwise Smart Updates will not occur).
+3. Make sure the `versionServiceEndpoint` key is set to a valid Version Server URL (otherwise upgrades will not occur).

     1. You can use the URL of the official Percona’s Version Service (default).
         Set `versionServiceEndpoint` to `https://check.percona.com`.